prudhvir3ddy/body-of-work/Deliveroo/readme.md

 - Introduced coroutine support and deprecated the RxJava foundation
 - Deprecated a lot of the Base* class and wrote its composition alternatives

-All these wouldn't be possible without the help of two other amazing engineers in the team who believed and supported my decisions
+All these wouldn't be possible without the help of two other amazing engineers in the team who believed and supported my decisions.

+## Enable Ai reviews

+- Did the platform work required to enable the Ai codereviews for all the repositories in the org.
+It will be first one to review your work saving humans time for small mistakes on the PRs